nozsh/blog/content/posts/articles/Local-AI-image-generation-Stability-Matrix.en.md

 ![Stability Matrix - Installing a panel (Packages)](@img/007-local-ai-image-generation-stability-matrix-packages.avif)

-Here, you'll find a list of panels available for download and installation.
+Here, you'll find a list of panels available for installation.
 Each panel specifies its compatibility: CPU, NVIDIA, DirectML, AMD (Linux), macOS, etc.

 If this is your first time, I recommend "Stable Diffusion WebUI" by AUTOMATIC1111 or "Stable Diffusion WebUI Forge" by lllyasviel.